 So, what theme sits at the core of your work?
 Think it over.

-For books to be memorable and truly classic, they have to touch on some fundamental aspect of the human condition.
+For books to be memorable and truly classic, they must touch on some fundamental aspect of the human condition.
 Yes, they may be entertaining and wonderfully escapist.
-To make their mark in history, however, they also tell or ask us something deep about our world and our lives.
+However, they also tell or ask us something deep about our world and our lives to make their mark in history.

 Rewrite